Polyphenols Can Help Boost Your Heart, Brain, *and* Digestion—Here’s How to Get Your Fill

 Scientists are starting to investigate polyphenols as a way to slow outward signs of aging too, making it a buzzy nutrient in the beauty industry.
 "The research supporting polyphenol consumption and anti-aging is fascinating," Hagar says.
 "Especially working with a lot of skin clients, I always promote consuming fruits and vegetables for this reason.
 And it's also why I'm a fan of moderate tea, coffee, and wine intake."
 (All—spoiler alert—top sources of polyphenols, as you'll soon see.)

-Hagar says a good rule of thumb is to get four or five servings of fruits or vegetables a day, not just to reap those polyphenols rewards, but to get the other nutrients you need, too.
+Hagar says a good rule is to get four or five servings of fruits or vegetables a day, not just to reap those polyphenols rewards, but to get the other nutrients you need, too.
 "This should be more than enough to get the beneficial effects of a high-polyphenol diet," she says.

 Ready to start working more polyphenols into your diet?
 Keep reading for 10 foods and drinks that will help you do it.